ibroadfo/flowerpot/README.md

 # Flowerpot [![Build Status](https://travis-ci.org/ibroadfo/flowerpot.svg?branch=master)](https://travis-ci.org/ibroadfo/flowerpot)

-The main public instance of Flowerpot is at {link}.

 Flowerpot is a post-sharing app (think pastie) with explicit content notes; the author of a post can have complete confidence that the reader has definitely read and agreed to the note before reading the content of the post.

+The main public instance of Flowerpot is at {link}; this page is for people who want to contribute to the development of the app.
+If you're new to software development, have a look at our [getting started guide](getting-started.md)

 ## Prerequisites